Objectives of emergency plans

 Local Competent Authorities (LCAs) must submit a report to the Central Competent Authority (CCA) on their activities under Regulations 16 and 17 (External Emergency Plans) within 2 months of the end of each calendar year.

 The CCA have prepared an electronic form which must be used by the relevant LCA to make the annual report.
 A guidance document to assist in completing the form has also been prepared and both it and the report form are available to download below.

-LCA Annual Report of Activities to CCA Form
+LCA Annual Report of Activities Form

-Guide to the LCA Annual Report Form
+Guide to completing LCA Annual Report of Activities Form

 A sample LCA annual report of activities form is available here - summary sheet, establishment sheet.

 - reviewed and, where necessary, revised and updated

 as often as the circumstances require, but at least every 3 years.

 Submission completed, thank you!